 Class of Services (COS)

 To create a COS, click the CREATE NEW COS button and enter a name.
-You can then configure all the options from the left-hand side menu.
+You can then configure all the options by entering the left-hand side Features menu.

 In this page it is possible to select on which servers new users can be added to the COS.